 Her passion is therapy and the awareness and peace of mind that can come out of this important work.
 Together with her partner, she is raising a young family here in Georgian Bay, exploring the beauty of the area and taking time to enjoy the simple things in life.

-Clinical Social Worker/Therapist
+Registered Social Worker/Therapist

 Registered Social Worker

-Rosalyn Kieft is a Registered Social Worker with the Ontario College of Social Workers & Social Service Workers.
+Rosalyn Kieft is a Registered Social Worker & Psychotherapist with the Ontario College of Social Workers & Social Service Workers.
 She completed her Masters of Social Work with the University of Toronto, a Bachelor of Social Work with McMaster University, and a Bachelor of Arts in English with McMaster University as well.

 Nicole Turner is a registered dietitian with the College of Dieticians of Ontario.
 She completed her Bachelor of Applied Science in Nutrition and Food from Ryerson University and her Masters of Public Health from The University of Waterloo.
 Nicole then completed her dietetic internship at Hamilton Health Sciences.
 Her experiences include working in the neurology department at McMaster Children’s Hospital and working in the eating disorder unit at Southlake Regional Health Centre.